danielhejnar/articles/Capturing near-Earth asteroids.md

 \end{align*}\ ~(3)
 $$

-where $r_{i}$ and $r_{f}$ are the initial and final semimajor axes, respectively (and we considered the case $r_{f}>r_{i}$).
+Where $r_{i}$ and $r_{f}$ are the initial and final semimajor axes, respectively (and we considered the case $r_{f}>r_{i}$).

-We note that the Edelbaum approximation for lowthrust orbits [34] can also be used to formulate an order of magnitude approximation of the thrust acceleration required to capture the asteroids.
-We discuss this approximation in Appendix B. This approximation is also valid only for near-circular orbits, but assumes constant acceleration, constant thrust yaw angle, and takes account of orbital inclination,
+We note that the Edelbaum approximation for low-thrust orbits [34] can also formulate an order-of-magnitude approximation of the thrust acceleration required to capture the asteroids.
+We discuss this approximation in Appendix B. This approximation is also valid only for near-circular orbits but assumes constant acceleration, constant thrust yaw angle and takes account of orbital inclination,

 $$
 \begin{align*}